hardhats/vista-install-docs/New/InitializeVistA.rst

 ------------------------------
 Let's register a patient.
 Login using the CPRS User we just set-up.

-    NB: On GT.M, patient registration will crash, as it tries to use Cache Specific Code.
+    NB: On GT.M/YottaDB, patient registration will crash, as it tries to use Cache Specific Code.
-    If you want to register the patient on GT.M, change entry point PATIENT^MPIFXMLP to ZPATIENT; and change line 25 of DGRPD, to remove the errant space:
+    If you want to register the patient on GT.M/YottaDB, change entry point PATIENT^MPIFXMLP to ZPATIENT; and change line 25 of DGRPD, to remove the errant space:

     ``N DGSKIP S DGSKIP=$S(DGFORGN:"!,?42,""From/To: """,1:"?42, ""From/To: """)``